Rextek7/Python-Script/README.md

 # Python-Script
-Python script to populate the database
+In main1.py lies the script that populates the database.